 I'm a few years late coming to this discussion, but in the event you still read these comments, I wanted to add my 2 cents of gratitude for their being written.

 This often was accompanied by alarm over generally innocuous or even generally good events, and a fear of the secular world.
 To this day I can remember the fear of people at my church that their children might attend secular colleges, like the one I was attending, and the harsh, alienating rhetoric about those outside the church.

 Admittedly this was my own experience 20 years ago, in one church, but things I have seen since then haven't given me much reason to hope that the church has turned around.
-I know someone in another state who attends an A/G church, where his pastor recently inveighed against Easter and Christmas as primarily pagan celebrations that have corrupted the church.
+I know someone in another state who attends an Assemblies of God church, where his pastor recently inveighed against Easter and Christmas as primarily pagan celebrations that have corrupted the church.

 One can only imagine how they are reacting to the recent decision of the Boy Scouts of America to allow openly gay boys to participate in Scouting.
 My own Assemblies of God pastor was vehemently opposed to anything but the outright rejection of gay people.